learn-co-curriculum/phase-1-using-fetch/README.md

 `Object`s as responses.

 The `then()` takes a function.
 Here is where you tell JavaScript to ask the network response to be turned into JSON.
-When you first start using `fetch()` most of your first `then()`s are going to look like this:
+When you first start using `fetch()`, most of your first `then()`s are going have a callback function that looks like
+this:

 ```js
 function(response) {